 Photo: Gerald Martone/IRC

 Recognizing the dangers that Afghan nationals in the U.S. may face after the change in government, the Biden Administration designated TPS for Afghanistan in March of 2022.
-Most recently, the administration designated TPS for Ukraine, allowing 75,000 Ukrainians in the U.S. to live and work in the country temporarily.
+They later also designated TPS for Cameroon, Ethiopia and Ukraine, allowing 75,000 Ukrainians in the U.S. to live and work in the country temporarily.
+In November of 2024, the administration designated TPS for Lebanon, allowing approximately 11,000 people to apply for protection.
+In the last weeks of the Biden administration, they also reissued designations for El SalvadorSudanUkraine and Venezuela, though the latter was subsequently revoked by the Trump administration.

 In a doorway to a home, a couple sits on a stoop and looks away from the camera.